finestadams/React-movie-database-with-themovie-API/README.md

 Or

-click on this to download manually  https://github.com/finestadams/movie-test
+Go to the url to download it manually  https://github.com/finestadams/movie-test

 After Installation